-If you’re working — or dream of working — in the fitness industry, chances are you’ve considered getting a fitness certification of some kind.
+If you’re working — or dream of working — in the fitness industry, chances are you’ve considered getting a fitness instructor certification of some kind.

-There are group fitness certifications, certifications for personal trainers, yoga and barre certifications…and any number of them can help you build your fitness or yoga business.
+There are group fitness instruction certifications, certifications for personal trainers, yoga and barre certifications…and any number of them can help you build your fitness or yoga business.
 Unsurprisingly, determining which one is right for you isn’t exactly the easiest process.

 Think of this article as a Group Fitness Certification 101 class, complete with insights from experts in the field.
 We reached out to both Shannon Lay of The Connected Yoga Teacher and to Jay Nixon, our resident fitness guru, owner of Thrive Fitness, host of the podcast Thrive Forever Fitness, and bestselling author to work through all the possible angles.

 - How should I pick my fitness certification program?

 - The best fitness certifications and programs, according to fitness and yoga experts: